chris73it/chris73it.github.io/_posts/2025-07-16-TryHackMe-SilverPlatter-Walkthrough.md

 Original contents retained as /home/kali/.ssh/known_hosts.old
 ```

-And we can try a second time to ssh into our target machine:
+Now, we can try to ssh again into our target machine that will prompt us to accept the new fingerprint:

 ```
 ┌──(kali㉿kali)-[/tmp]
-└─$ ssh tim@silverplatter.thm #Password: cm0nt!md0ntf0rg3tth!spa$$w0rdagainlol
+└─$ ssh tim@silverplatter.thm # Password: cm0nt!md0ntf0rg3tth!spa$$w0rdagainlol
 The authenticity of host 'silverplatter.thm (10.10.30.149)' can't be established.
 ED25519 key fingerprint is SHA256:O5LFYE0hOpCy4eJPMF4wjWiJOIgxwEHxX2FF/rtjN8A.
 This key is not known by any other names.